HanroHorn/TransactionProcessor/README.md

 ## Assumptions & Decisions

-I made the following assumptions and decisions based on feedback from my questions and personal experience.
+I made the following assumptions and decisions based on feedback from my questions and professional experience.

 #### Overview
 I developed this application with simplicity in mind.
 There are a lot of nice to have features which I would have liked to add but my focus was on showcasing not only my skills as a developer, but also the ability not to overthink a solution and to start with a MVP project and enhance it as and when needed.